Ace95/IoTExamProject/README.md

 ### On the ESP32
 In the folder "esp32" you can find the script file that must be flashed on the ESP32 board.
 I developed the code in C++ with the [ArduinoIDE](https://www.arduino.cc/en/software), so make sure to install all the required librariesto be able to run the script correctly.

-### On you pc
+### On your pc
-On you pc you need to install some components:
+On your pc you need to install some components:
 - (Optional) Docker desktop to run the InfluxDB composer you find in the folder "docker".
 You can skip this step if you have an online InfluxDB account;
 -  Grafana;
 -  Mosquitto Broker, this one is needed to handle the MQTT Pub/Sub;